elo-enterprises/k8s-tools/docs/api/README.md

  This tries to take advantage of caching, but each service in `TUI_SVC_BUILD_ORDER` needs to be visited, and even that is slow.

- Possible optimization: this command is *usually* but not always called from  `MAKELEVEL<3` and above that it is probably cached already?
 ```